benhutchison/ScalaSwingContrib/README.md

 A collection of community-contributed extensions to Scala Swing, including

-* A Tree and TreeModel for wrapping JTree, contributed by Ken Scambler
+* A Tree and TreeModel for wrapping JTree, contributed by Ken Scambler & Sciss
 * A GroupPanel to display items using javax.swing.GroupLayout, contributed by Andreas Flierl
 * A PopupMenu wrapper contributed by https://github.com/sullivan-
 * A ColorChooser contributed by Andy Hicks